openstack/nova/doc/source/admin/cells.rst

 Overview
 --------

-The purpose of the cells functionality in nova is specifically to allow larger deployments to shard their many compute nodes into cells.
+The purpose of the cells functionality in nova is to allow larger deployments to shard their many compute nodes into cells.
+All nova deployments are by definition cells deployments, even if most will only ever have a single cell.
+This means a multi-cell deployment will not b radically different from a "standard" nova deployment.

-A basic Nova system consists of the following components:
+Consider such a deployment.
+It will consists of the following components:

 - The :program:`nova-api` service which provides the external REST API to users.